- GDP (PPP):

 - FDI Inflow:

-Samoa’s economic freedom score is 68.3, making its economy the 40th freest in the 2022 Index.
-Samoa is ranked 7th among 39 countries in the Asia–Pacific region, and its overall score is above the regional and world averages.
+Samoa’s economic freedom score is 68.3, making its economy the 38th freest in the 2023 Index.
+Its score is unchanged from last year.
+Samoa ranks 7th out of 39 countries in the Asia–Pacific region, and its overall score is above the world and regional averages.

-A small South Pacific archipelago with a population of fewer than 200,000, Samoa was administered by New Zealand until independence in 1962.
-It is now a multiparty, unicameral parliamentary democracy with seats split between the Human Rights Protection Party (HRPP) and the new Faith in the One God of Samoa (FAST) party.
-The 2021 general elections sparked a constitutional crisis as incumbent Prime Minister Tuilaepa Aiono Sailele refused to step down and accept the victory of Naomi Mata’afa.
+A small South Pacific archipelago with a population of fewer than 200,000, Samoa was administered by New Zealand until 1962 and is now a multiparty, unicameral parliamentary democracy.
+Following general elections in 2021, Prime Minister Tuilaepa Aiono Sailele refused to step down and accept the victory of Naomi Mata’afa.
+The crisis was resolved in 2021 when the Supreme Court declared Mata’afa the victor.
 Two-thirds of the workforce is employed in fishing and agriculture, which produce 90 percent of exports, and the economy relies heavily on remittances from emigrants.
 The government is encouraging more offshore banking and foreign investment in manufacturing.

 Rule of Law

-The top individual income and corporate tax rates are 27 percent.
-Other taxes include value-added and excise taxes.
-The overall tax burden equals 26.2 percent of total domestic income.
-Government spending has amounted to 32.4 percent of total output (GDP) over the past three years, and budget surpluses have averaged 3.0 percent of GDP.
-Public debt is equivalent to 46.7 percent of GDP.
+The top individual and corporate tax rates are 27 percent.
+The tax burden equals 25.0 percent of GDP.
+Three-year government spending and budget balance averages are, respectively, 32.3 percent and 2.9 percent of GDP.
+Public debt equals 46.3 percent of GDP.

-Samoa has five preferential trade agreements in force.
-The trade-weighted average tariff rate is 9.3 percent, and one formal nontariff measure is in effect.
-Other barriers to trade persist, and policies critical to market openness have not advanced.
-Investment in some sectors is restricted.
+The trade-weighted average tariff rate is 8.6 percent.
+Other barriers persist, and policies critical to market openness have not advanced.
 The small and underdeveloped financial sector is dominated by banking, but a significant portion of the population remains unconnected to the formal banking system.